Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Experimental Evaluation

 \subsection{Adversarial Training for Defense}

 In this section, we construct a unified benchmark with the most effective defense method, adversarial training to establish robustness for medical diagnosis systems for future research.
 Specifically, we extend several existing adversarial training methods for the natural imaging domain to medical imaging analysis.
-We also measure the robustness of adversarially trained diagnosis models under various attack scenarios for systematic evaluation.
+We also measure the adversarial robustness of adversarially trained diagnosis models under various attack scenarios for systematic evaluation.
+In addition to standard adversarial attack methods, we investigate the effect of Multi-Perturbations Adversarial Training (MPAdvT) \cite{xu2021towards_D9}, which is specially designed for deep diagnostic models in diverse tasks.